Employer-Provided Adoption Benefits

 Financial benefits take different forms, such as:

-Typical reimbursement plans cover 80 percent of certain itemized expenses up to an established ceiling (about $4,000 on average).
-Some employers reimburse at a higher rate for adoptions of children with special needs.
+Typical reimbursement plans cover 80% of certain itemized expenses up to an established ceiling (about $4,000 on average).
+Some employers reimburse at a higher rate for adoptions of children with disabilities.

 Some employers pay benefits per adoption, while others pay per child adopted.
-In most cases, employer-provided adoption benefits are paid after the adoption is finalized, though some employers may pay when the child is placed or as expenses are incurred.
+In most cases, employer-provided adoption benefits are paid after the adoption is finalized, though some employers may pay when the child is placed or as expenses incurred.

-In many cases, employers are required to grant parental leave to new adoptive parents.
-Federal law requires employers with 50 or more employees to offer both mothers and fathers up to 12 weeks of unpaid leave upon the birth or adoption of a child.
+The Family and Medical Leave Act requires employers with 50 or more employees to offer both mothers and fathers up to 12 weeks of unpaid leave upon the birth or adoption of a child.
 The law ensures that employees have job security and health benefits during the leave period.
-Read about the Family and Medical Leave Act at the U.S. Department of Labor website for more information.

-Some employers allow employees to take more than 12 weeks of unpaid leave and use accumulated paid leave, like vacation or sick leave, to extend their total leave.
+Some employers allow employees to take more than 12 weeks of unpaid leave and use accumulated paid leave, like a vacation or sick leave, to extend their total leave.
 Other employers may offer paid leave for employees who adopt a child or may be bound by union contracts that have provisions for adoption leave, as well.

 Employer-provided Adoption Benefits Eligibility and Conditions

-Eligibility for an employer adoption assistance program may depend on employment status (e.g. full-time versus part-time employees), length of employment or participation in a company-sponsored health plan.
+Eligibility for an employer adoption assistance program may depend on a few factors, such as:

-The type of adoption also can affect the employer-provided adoption benefits.
+The type of adoption can also affect employer-provided adoption benefits.
 For example, some employers do not provide benefits for stepchild adoption.
-Others offer enhanced benefits for the adoption of a child with special needs.
+Others offer enhanced benefits for the adoption of a child with disabilities.

 Employers Offering Adoption Benefits